realm/realm-kotlin-samples/AppServicesUsageSamples/README.md

 ## Getting started

-The demos are indendepent of each other, this means that it is not required to install all the app services app samples to test an individual sample.
+The demos are independent of each other, this means that it is not required to install all the app services app samples to test an individual sample.

 To begin, locate the App services app sources that you wish to install.
 We have conveniently linked them in the Samples list of this document.